ychinamale/ychinamale/README.md

 ### 🖖🏾 Introduction
 - Hi, I'm Yami.
 I am a developer with 5+ years of experience building software.<br />
-- My current focus is web and mobile application development. <br />
+- My main focus is front-end web and mobile development. <br />
 - I have a Computer Science background, and hold a BSc (Hons) degree in the field. <br />
 - I see full-stack development in my near future.